minghsu0107/go-random-chat/README.md

 Features:
 - Real-time communication and efficient websocket handling using [Melody](https://github.com/olahol/melody).
 - At-least-once delivery for message fan-out using [Kafka](https://kafka.apache.org).
-- High performance and linear scalability using Kafka as message broker.
+- High performance and linear scalability with the help of Kafka.
 - User Matching with idempotency.
 - Responsive web design.
 ## Usage